- Home

 Overview

-You can visit a store to buy your prosthesis, or you may feel more comfortable organising a home fitting (see where to buy a breast prosthesis).
-It’s advisable to make an appointment with a fitter.
-This allows you to have uninterrupted time with them.
-When you go to the fitting, you might like to take a friend with you for support.
-The other person doesn’t have to come into the dressing room with you.
+To find a prosthesis that suits your body shape and frame, it is recommended that you see a trained fitter who can help you choose the right prosthesis, as well as a pocketed bra if necessary.
+It is best to make an appointment with a fitter so you have uninterrupted time with them.
+When you go to the fitting, you might like to bring along someone for support – the other person doesn’t have to come into the dressing room with you.

-You may also find it useful to talk to a woman who is using a breast prosthesis – call Cancer Council 13 11 20 to arrange to speak to a Cancer Connect volunteer.
+You may also find it useful to talk to someone who is using a breast prosthesis – call Cancer Council 13 11 20 to arrange to speak to a Cancer Connect volunteer.

 It’s like buying anything valuable.
 You need to take your time and make sure it’s right.